crazyguy1316/mega-man-x-retro-experiment-lab/README.md

 [TODO]

 ## Nes Bosses
-Nes character cannot use SNES character's special weapon, so there will be 8 bosses in Original Mega Man series.
+Nes character cannot use SNES character's special weapon, so there will be 8 bosses in Original Mega Man series for nes Characters to get their weapon.

 ### Blizzard Man (WIP)